Chavithra/degiro-connector/README.md

 This parameter is the called "totp_secret_key" by the library.

-See "2.1.
-What are the credentials" to know how to get this parameter from Degiro's website.
+See the section about "totp_secret_key" to know how to get this parameter from Degiro's website.

 ```python
 # SETUP CREDENTIALS